 GLSS enjoys many partnerships with other local and area organizations, including Element Care and the members of Greater North Shore Link (the aging and disability resource consortium serving our area).
 For several years, GLSS has been part of the One Care program, offered in Essex County by Commonwealth Care Alliance.
 The program provides health care and long-term services and supports to people age 18-64 who are dually eligible for Medicare and Medicaid.
-Building on this experience, as well as its track record of serving people with increasingly complex medical needs, GLSS—along with affiliated partners Bridgewell and Northeast Arc—was recently authorized by the state to serve as a Long Term Services and Supports Community Partner (LTSS CP) participating in the Commonwealth’s MassHealth Medicaid Reform Demonstration project.
-Known as the North Region LTSS Partnership, the program serves MassHealth members from 3-64 who are enrolled in the program and live in the Northern Region of the state, which includes over 50 communities across the North Shore and Merrimack Valley.
+Building on this experience, as well as its track record of serving people with increasingly complex medical needs, GLSS—along with affiliated partners Bridgewell and Northeast Arc—has served for several years as a state-authorized Long Term Services and Supports Community Partner (LTSS CP) participating in the Commonwealth’s MassHealth Medicaid Reform Demonstration project.
+Known as the North Region LTSS Partnership, the program serves MassHealth members from 3-64 who are enrolled in the program and live in the Northern Region of the state, which includes over 60 communities across the North Shore and Merrimack Valley.
 In addition to care coordination, community partners offer access to a wide range of resources, such as housing, meals, personal care, transportation, training and education, home care, counseling, and more.

 GLSS is the principal information and referral source for elder services for nearly 30,000 persons age 60 and older and their families in its five-town service area—a population that includes all demographic groups, ethnicities, and languages.

-On an annual basis, GLSS delivers a broad range of in-home assistance services to over 1,500 home care clients, and provides over 300,000 meals to 1,100 seniors, most of whom are homebound.
-Some of our programs—The Kiosk for Living Well™, the Women’s and Family Abuse Program, and Options Counseling—serve adults of all ages in 23 cities and towns throughout the North Shore and on Cape Ann.
+On an annual basis, GLSS delivers a broad range of in-home assistance services to nearly 2,000 home care clients, and provides close to 225,000 meals to homebound and frail seniors.
+Some of our programs—Phoenix Food Hub, the Women’s and Family Abuse Program, and Options Counseling—serve adults of all ages in 23 cities and towns throughout the North Shore and on Cape Ann.

 If you or someone in your family is 60 or older or an adult with a disability, we make it easy for you to get exactly the services you’re looking for.
 All it takes is a phone call.
 Call us today at 781-599-0110, or e-mail your questions to firstname.lastname@example.org.